So there are a lot of pretty pretty beaches in the Dominican Republic, but this place is actually called "Paradise Island".

 DIY From Puerto Plata To Punta Rucia

 From Puerto Plata you'll need to make your way to the fisherman's village called Punta Rucia.
 You can take a bus there from Puerto Plata, but that typically includes a transfer and a 4+ hour itinerary.
-Not bad if you want to do this on a weekend (and stay overnight in Santiago or Punta Rucia) but you can do this visit on a Saturday or Sunday if you opt to taxi or Uber.
+Not bad if you want to do this on a weekend (and stay overnight in Punta Rucia) but you can do this visit on a Saturday or Sunday if you opt to taxi or Uber.
 It's around $30-$50 one way (not bad if you're splitting it four ways).
 By car, it's about a 90 minute drive.

 We're a fan of taking a taxi or Uber for this trip because you're better able to control the time you get there.
 Most tours come later in the morning, so if you can get there earlier (one ILP volunteer said around 9:30) you can beat some of the crowds.